Abergele: Etymology

 The meaning of the name Abergele can be deduced by aber being the Welsh word for estuary, river mouth or confluence and Gele the name of the river which flows through the town.
-Gele is a dialectal form of gelau, which means spear, describing the action of the river cutting through the land.
-It has also been suggested this river is named because its waters flash brightly.
+Gele is a dialectal form of gelau, which means spear, describing the action or speed of the river cutting through the land.

-Abergele is often mispronounced as ah-bear-geh-lee by non-native Welsh speakers.

 Geography

 The town itself lies on the A55 road and is known for Gwrych Castle.
-The town is surrounded by woodland covered hillsides, which contain caves with the rare lesser horseshoe bat.
 The highest hill is Moelfre Isaf (1040 ft) to the south of the town.

 There are views from Cefn-yr-Ogof (669 ft), Gallt-y-Felin-Wynt (Tower Hill) (587 ft) and Castell Cawr (known locally as Tan y Gopa and nicknamed 'Lôn garu' (Lover's Lane)) which is 189 metres (620 feet).
 Castell Cawr is an Iron Age hillfort, one of several in the area.
 Dinorben hillfort to the east of town was destroyed in the 1980s.

-Abergele (including Pensarn) has a population of around 10,000 and is part of the Abergele/Rhyl/Prestatyn urban area with a population of 64,000.
+At the 2021 census, the community had a population of 11,290, and the Abergele built up area as defined by the Office for National Statistics (which excludes Pensarn, of which there is virtually no gap in the built up area between them) had a population of 8,535.

-Approximately 29% of Abergele has a significant knowledge of Welsh.
-The town has satellite villages such as Saint George, Betws yn Rhos, Rhyd-y-foel, Belgrano, Llanddulas and Llanfair Talhaearn.
+Nearby villages include St George, Betws yn Rhos, Rhyd-y-foel, Belgrano, Llanddulas and Llanfair Talhaearn.

-Pensarn and Belgrano are significantly less Welsh than the rest of town, with 69.3% of people having no Welsh identity in the 2011 census.

 History

+Celtic and early Welsh history

 Abergele was the site of an important clas (Celtic monastery) and remained settled into the 13th century.
 A "Prince Jonathan of Abergeleu" is listed by the B text of the Annals of Wales as dying during the 9th century reign of Rhodri the Great, although Charles-Edwards has supposed him to have simply been the monastery's abbot.
 Edward I is known to have briefly stayed there in December 1294 during his invasion of Wales to suppress the revolt of Madog ap Llywelyn.

 Sites of historical interest include two Iron Age hillforts; Castell Cawr at Tan y Gopa and Dinorben (now virtually disappeared owing to limestone quarrying) at St. George.
 On Gallt y Felin Wynt, a hill above the town known as Bryn Tŵr or by its English name 'Tower Hill', is a 17th-century windmill, partially restored in 1930.
 There is another Iron Age fort at Pen y Corddyn Mawr hill above Rhyd y Foel.
 There is also another watchtower, 'Tŵr Arglwyddes Emily' or 'Lady Emily's Tower', which is located near Cefn yr Ogof.